8 Poetry Read Aloud Books for Upper Elementary National Poetry Month

 A Full Moon is Rising written by Marilyn Singer

 I just love this book because it is a simple, yet meaningful way to bring together science, social studies, and language arts.
 This book is filled with poetry about the moon during its different phases in different places around the globe.
 It ties together nicely with any moon and solar system unit.
 It is also a great way to bring different cultures into your classroom.
 At the end of the book, the author provides background information about the location of each of the poems.
-Students can easily make connections to the poems in this book by writing their own poem about their own cultures, traditions, and hometown.
-Grab a free coordinating poetry activity to use with this book at the bottom of this post.
+Students can easily make connections to the poems in this book by writing their own poems about their own cultures, traditions, and home towns.

 You Read to Me, I’ll Read to You written by Mary Ann Hoberman